Latest Blog Entry

 Excelsior ADC Weightlifting

 Welcome to the Weightlifting club page.
 We run 6 sessions a week in Willand, Devon.
-Each session is coached and linked over 6-7 weeks.
+Each session is coached and linked over a half term.

 In order to attend you need to be 13 years or older and injury free.
 You will get professionally coached and shown how to lift safely.